stoeps13/connections-doc/source/admin/install/t_install_config_sidebar_for_website.md

 Connections Sidebar is installed by the Connections installation program, so the Sidebar application is already running at the server location connections\_server/socialsidebar.
 To integrate the Sidebar application with a company web application, the Connections server and the server hosting the company application must have the same parent domain.

+!!! note
-**Note:** This limitation is a function of the restrictions imposed by the cross-origin resource sharing \(CORS\) guidelines that web browsers must adhere to.
+    This limitation is a function of the restrictions imposed by the cross-origin resource sharing \(CORS\) guidelines that web browsers must adhere to.

 1. To integrate Sidebar with your company web application, add the following JavaScript snippet to your application's HTML: